-This function produces a list of (source, dest) non-Python (i.e., data) files that reside in package.
+This function produces a list of (source, dest) entries for data files that reside in package.
 Its output can be directly assigned to datas in a hook script; for example, see hook-sphinx.py.
+The data files are all files that are not shared libraries / binary python extensions (based on extension check) and are not python source (.py) files or byte-compiled modules (.pyc).
+Collection of the .py and .pyc files can be toggled via the include_py_files flag.
 Parameters:

-• The package parameter is a string which names the package.

-- By default, all Python executable files (those ending in .py, .pyc, and so on) will NOT be collected; setting the include_py_files argument to True collects these files as well.
-This is typically used with Python functions (such as those in pkgutil) that search a given directory for Python executable files and load them as extensions or plugins. - The subdir argument gives a subdirectory relative to package to search, which is helpful when submodules are imported at run-time from a directory lacking init.py. - The excludes argument contains a sequence of strings or Paths.
+- The package parameter is a string which names the package. - By default, python source files and byte-compiled modules (files with .py and .pyc suffix) are not collected; setting the include_py_files argument to True collects these files as well.
+This is typically used when a package requires source .py files to be available; for example, JIT compilation used in deep-learning frameworks, code that requires access to .py files (for example, to check their date), or code that tries to extend sys.path with subpackage paths in a way that is incompatible with PyInstaller's frozen importer..
+However, in contemporary PyInstaller versions, the preferred way of collecting source .py files is by using the module collection mode setting (which enables collection of source .py files in addition to or in lieu of collecting byte-compiled modules into PYZ archive). - The subdir argument gives a subdirectory relative to package to search, which is helpful when submodules are imported at run-time from a directory lacking init.py. - The excludes argument contains a sequence of strings or Paths.
 These provide a list of globs to exclude from the collected data files; if a directory matches the provided glob, all files it contains will be excluded as well.
 All elements must be relative paths, which are relative to the provided package's path (/ subdir if provided).

-Therefore, .txt will exclude only .txt files in package's path, while /.txt will exclude all . txt files in package's path and all its subdirectories.
+Therefore, .txt will exclude only .txt files in package's path, while /.txt will exclude all .txt files in package's path and all its subdirectories.
 Likewise, /pycache will exclude all files contained in any subdirectory named pycache.